contentauth/c2pa-python/docs/native-resources-management.md

 | `_consume_no_replacement()` | a status code (`0` = ok) | `_teardown(free_handle=False)`, resource `CLOSED` |
 | `_consume_into()` | a *different* object's pointer | `_teardown(free_handle=False)`, the pointer returned for the caller to own |

 `_consume_no_replacement()` is how a `Signer` is fed to a `Context` (`set_signer` returns a status code); `_consume_into()` is how that same `Context` build returns the new context pointer.
-A failure in any of the three is handled by the table above, so a pre-consume rejection retains the handle rather than assuming it was taken.
+A failure in any of the three is handled by the same native-error triage, so a pre-consume rejection retains the handle rather than assuming it was taken.

 #### Why an ownership-taken failure does not free

 A consuming FFI call can fail.
 It may reject the borrowed pointer before taking it, or it may take ownership first and then, on a later failure, drop the value itself.

 The native error message indicates which of the errors happened.
 A rejection carries one of the `_PRE_CONSUME_ERROR_TAGS` (`UntrackedPointer:` or `WrongPointerType:`), which means the handle was never taken and is retained.
 Any other error message means the native side may have taken ownership and already dropped the value.
-On top of those, a consuming call whose wrapper runs Python (such as a signing callback) can raise a Python exception before native reports anything at all, and that outcome is handled separately.
+On top of those, preparing the call's own arguments can fail in Python before the native function ever runs (for example, encoding a bad value or a ctypes marshalling error other than `ArgumentError`), and that outcome is handled separately.

 The two settled branches each take the exact action their ownership implies.
 A pre-consume rejection (an error prefixed `UntrackedPointer:` or `WrongPointerType:`) means the handle is still the caller's, so it is retained and freed later by normal cleanup.
 Any other native error means the value is already gone, so `_teardown(free_handle=False)` runs the Python-side cleanup without freeing anything.

 Always calling the guarded free instead, even where the value is known to be gone, is tempting because a stale free looks like a harmless `-1` no-op.
 It is only harmless while the freed address stays unclaimed.
 The native registry rejects an address it no longer tracks, but once another thread allocates a fresh tracked object at that recycled address, the registry does track it again — and a stale free aimed at the old value would now find a live entry and destroy a different thread's object.
 The scenario is unlikely, but not unreachable: it needs a second thread inside its own FFI call, an allocator that hands back the exact address just freed, and that reuse to happen during the (narrow) window between the native drop and this free.
 But the window is real under concurrent use.
 The failure is a silent cross-thread corruption rather than a clean error, and the free is not needed in the first place on this branch.
 So where the value is known to be consumed, the free is skipped rather than issued and left to the registry to reject.
 The native error slot stays sticky: it holds whatever it last held until the next error overwrites it, and nothing clears it in between.
 Issuing an unneeded free would set an untracked-pointer error there that a later caller could mistake for the failure it actually asked about, so skipping the free keeps the slot free for the next real error.

 `_release_handle()` (a guarded free) is reserved for the two branches where ownership is not known for certain: a Python exception raised before native reports anything, and a failure that leaves the error slot empty (which no defined native failure is expected to produce).
 In both, a guarded free is a good default, since it is a real free when the handle is still ours and a `-1` no-op when the native side already took it.

+None of this is protected by a lock on the Python side: `ManagedResource` has no thread-safety mechanism of its own, and the retained-vs-consumed guarantee comes entirely from the native pointer registry and its thread-local error slot.
+As noted under [Which double-free risks this layer guards](#which-double-free-risks-this-layer-guards-and-which-it-leaves-to-the-caller), sharing one instance across threads without external synchronization is the caller's responsibility.
+This is a different hazard from [Fork safety](#fork-safety), which concerns a forked child process, not a thread within the same process.

 A consuming C FFI function first removes the pointer from its registry, then reconstructs the owned value from it. `untrack_or_return!` runs ahead of `Box::from_raw` in `c2pa_c_ffi`.
 If the address is unknown or the wrong type, the untrack step fails before ownership is taken and sets an error whose prefix (`UntrackedPointer:` or `WrongPointerType:`) identifies it as a pre-consume rejection.
 Once the value has been reconstructed, a later failure simply drops it, the same as any owned value going out of scope.
 The Python side stays defensive (and as generic as possible) rather than assuming any exact behavior: it retains the handle when it recognizes one of those rejection prefixes, and where the outcome is unclear it falls back to the guarded free.
 A native side that behaved differently would degrade in one of two bounded ways: If it kept a pointer the Python side treated as consumed, nothing would free that pointer and it would leak.
 If it had already released a pointer the Python side then tried to free, the registry would not find the address and the free would return `-1` without touching memory.